 The following table outlines the semester's major due dates.
 Please note, however, that additional assignments, readings, and quizzes (not listed below) may be added to this schedule as the semester progresses.
 Further, adjustments to due dates-if determined to be necessary by the instructor-may also occur.
-If changes are made, these will be communicated to students both in class and via Brightspace announcements.
+If changes are made, these will be communicated to students via Brightspace announcements.